 Palazzo Vecchio exterior view with clock tower in Florence, Italy.

 Get your booking confirmed instantly

-Leisurely explore the epicenter of Florentine republic at the Hall of the Five Hundred and the Medici apartments on the upper floors.
+Discover the heart of the Florentine republic by leisurely exploring the Hall of the Five Hundred and Medici apartments on upper floors.

-Digital audio guide to download on your phone, available in English, Spanish and French (as per option selected)
+Digital audio guide for download on your phone, available in English, Spanish and French (as per option selected)

+Palazzo Vecchio exterior view with clock tower in Florence, Italy.